Skip to content

 Seven cases have been reported across seven states, with three hospitalizations and no deaths as of February 13.
 The outbreak strain is resistant to all first-line and alternative antibiotics commonly recommended for Salmonella, and carries an NDM-1 carbapenemase gene, meaning it may also be resistant to carbapenems.
 According to CDC, this is the first documented outbreak of Salmonella with an NDM-1 gene in the United States.

 The capsules are sold in white plastic bottles with a green label, covering 52 lot codes with 2027 expiration dates.
 The product was available nationwide primarily through the company's website, Amazon, TikTok Shop, Shein, and eBay.
 The firm has agreed to a voluntary recall.
-Specific lot codes are available on FDA's website.
+Specific lot codes are available

 Read more